 We have dates scheduled with George's City Meats in Nicollet for processing.
 Interested in purchasing a quarter of this delicious pasture raised beef?
 Wondering how that breaks down?
 Here's an example of what to expect.

 Our goal is to get each of the cattle to between 1,100 and 1,200lbs "on the hoof," or "live weight," for processing.
 The hanging weight is roughly 60% of the live weight.
 We charge $4/lb hanging weight on quarters.
 Actual take-home meat will be 25-40% less than hanging weight.
 This is normal due to moisture loss during aging as well as cartilage/bones/waste during the butchering process.
 What will you be able to put in your freezer?
 You should expect a mix of steaks, roasts, ground and stew meat.
-Roughly speaking, 1/2 of your meat will be ground and stew, 1/4 will be roasts, and 1/4 will be steaks.
+Roughly speaking, 1/2 of your meat will be ground beef, 1/4 will be roasts, and 1/4 will be steaks.
 You are responsible for the butcher costs, as you will have a few options for your custom order.
-You will also be able to request soup bones, dog bones, etc when you discuss your processing with the butcher.
-The cost of butchering our first quarter was $138 on a 159# hanging weight, and gave us roughly 40lbs of hamburger and a large selection of steaks and roasts.
+You will also be able to request soup bones, dog bones, organs, etc when you discuss your processing with the butcher.
+The cost of butchering our recent quarter was $163 on a 172# hanging weight, and gave us the following breakdown...

 Are you interested in purchasing a quarter?
-Click here for more info and to put your name on the reservation list.
+Click on this link for more info and to put your name on the reservation list.
 You won't regret it!